Identifying the Effect of Persuasion: Discussion

-Note that $\theta_L$ should \emph{always} be estimated as it only requires data on $(Y_i,Z_i)$.
-Because the actual $T_i$ can be difficult to observe, some authors, such as DK and GKB, have used a micro-level survey to obtain data on $T_i$, which seems quite costly.
+Note that $\theta_L$ should be estimated all the time; it only requires data on $(Y_i,Z_i)$.
+Because the actual $T_i$ can be difficult to observe, researchers have used an extra micro-level survey to obtain auxiliary data on $T_i$, which seems quite costly.
 However, the value of an attempt to observe $T_i$ can be limited, depending on which parameter the researcher wants to learn about.
-For instance, if the researcher cares about the persuasion rate of the entire population, then the value of observing $T_i$ is only in tightening the upper bound.
+For instance, if the researcher cares about the persuasion rate of the entire population, then observing $T_i$ does not add any information for the lower bound, while it can potentially improve the upper bound.
 If the group of compliers is of interest, then whether we observe $T_i$ or not, and how we observe it, can be relevant issues; we have $\theta_L^*\geq \theta_L$ in the second data scenario and $\theta^*$ is point identified if $(Y_i, T_i, Z_i)$ is jointly observed.
 If $Z_i$ is continuously distributed, the value of observing $(Y_i, T_i, Z_i)$ jointly increases dramatically as well.
-In summary, our identification analysis shows that the value of observing $T_i$ depends crucially on which population is of interest to the researcher.
+In summary, our identification analysis shows that the value of observing $T_i$ depends crucially on which population the researcher is interested in.

-To illustrate the importance of measuring the effect of persuasion properly, we compare DK's persuasion rates with our lower bounds in \Cref{tb:turnout-results}.
-Specifically, we focus on the results reported in \citet[their table 1]{dellavigna2010persuasion} when the outcome variable is voter turnout.
-We have chosen this type of study as the turnout is among the most studied outcome variables in the literature and it is naturally a binary measure.
-It can be seen that DK's persuasion rates are higher than the lower bound of $\theta$ or that of $\theta_\local$, thereby suggesting that the persuasive effects might not be as large as those reported in \citet[table 1]{dellavigna2010persuasion}.
+In order to illustrate the difference between DK's measure and our bounds, we have calculated them in \Cref{tb:turnout-results}.
+We focus on the results reported in \citet[their Table 1]{dellavigna2010persuasion} when the outcome variable is voter turnout.
+We have chosen this type of study as the turnout is among the most studied outcome variables in the literature and it is naturally a binary measure. \Cref{tb:turnout-results} provides estimates of $\Pr(Y_i=1 \mid Z_i=z)$ and $e(z)$ for $z=0,1$, thereby enabling us to obtain the bounds based on \cref{thm:fuzzy-e} and \cref{thm:local}~(ii).
+It can be seen that using DK's persuasion rates alone may lead to misleading conclusions because the bounds on $\theta_\ate$ as well as those on $\theta_\local$ are in fact wide.
+Moreover, the results in \Cref{tb:turnout-results} suggest that identification power under \Cref{ass:binary-monotone,ass:instrument,ass:fuzzy-e} in this example is limited, especially for the upper bounds on $\theta_\ate$ and $\theta_\local$.
+We further illustrate these points with empirical examples in \Cref{sec:main:example}.